sanjivks/devTinder-web/README.md

 - Edit Profile Feature
 - Show Toast Message on save of profile
 - New Page - See all my connections
+- New Page - See all my Conenction REquests
+- Feature - Accept/Reject connection request

+Remaining:
+- Send/Ignore the user card from the feed
+- Signup New User
+- E2E testing